Chemoradiation is a combination of chemotherapy and radiotherapy. It is sometimes called chemoradiotherapy.

-Chemoradiation may be given:
+Chemoradiation may be given for rectal cancer:

 - before surgery, to help shrink the cancer and reduce the risk of cancer coming back in or around the rectum